solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 5. Hash pairs of branches together.
 6. Repeat this process until you reach the top of the tree.
 7. The top of the tree contains a final "root hash."
-8. Store this root hash on-chain as proof of the data.
+8. Store this root hash onchain as proof of the data.
-9. To verify the data, recompute the hashes and compare the final hash to the on-chain root hash.
+9. To verify the data, recompute the hashes and compare the final hash to the onchain root hash.

 This method comes with some trade-offs:

-1. The data isn’t stored on-chain, so it’s harder to access.
+1. The data isn’t stored onchain, so it’s harder to access.
-2. Developers must decide how often to verify the data against the on-chain hash.
+2. Developers must decide how often to verify the data against the onchain hash.
 3. If the data changes, the entire data set must be sent to the program, along with the new data.
 You’ll also need proof that the data matches the hash.